 Fisheries don’t discriminate

 Australia’s shark fisheries don’t just catch sharks – they catch seals, dolphins, and even birds.
 Some of the most alarming overfishing facts In 2017, are that one shark fishery alone was responsible for the capture of 179 seals, 75 dolphins and 30 albatross.

 Australia still exports and imports shark fin.
-A ‘fins naturally attached’ law is the most effective way to reduce illegal shark finning but this doesn’t continue to occur in the entirety of Australia.
+The ‘fins naturally attached’ law is the most effective way to reduce illegal shark finning, but also that this doesn’t continue to occur in the entirety of Australia.
 The idea of overfishing in Australia is far worse when you consider that endangered sharks are being over-fished, killed and then being discarded only to retain their fins for profit.